List of Neighbours characters introduced in 2015: Jimmy Williams

 Jimmy Williams, played by Darcy Tadich, made his first screen appearance on 10 June 2015.
 The character and Tadich's casting details were announced on 17 May 2015.
 The role marks Tadich's television acting debut.
 Tadich found the audition process "nerve wracking", but he decided to use his nervous energy during his performance.
 He found out he won the role of Jimmy after only one audition.
 Jimmy is the young son of returning character Amy Williams (Zoe Cramond) and the first grandchild of established regular Paul Robinson (Stefan Dennis).
 Paul is unaware of Jimmy's existence due to his estrangement from Amy, but is "overjoyed" to learn that he has a grandson.
 Jimmy and Paul get along well, but Amy is aware of how "impressionable" Jimmy is and becomes concerned that Paul might overindulge him.
 Tadich called Jimmy a "happy-go-lucky" kid, who is into video games.
 Tadich departed the show on 25 May 2018, as Jimmy leaves for New York City with his father.
 He reprised the role the following year, and returned on 22 May 2019.
-Tadich later reprised the role for Cramond's exit, which aired on 1 January 2020.
+Tadich later reprised the role for Cramond's exit, which aired on 1 January 2020..
+In November 2025, it was reported that Tadich would briefly return as Jimmy the following month for the soap's final episodes.

 After Amy's cousin Daniel Robinson (Tim Phillipps) asks her to return to Erinsborough to reconnect with Paul, she agrees for Jimmy's sake.
 Jimmy meets his grandfather for the first time and enjoys his stories of an old well nearby.
 He later disappears from Sonya Rebecchi's (Eve Morey) garden and Amy suspects he has gone down the well.
 However, Jimmy goes to The Waterhole looking for Paul and he bonds with Naomi Canning (Morgana O'Reilly), Paul's assistant.
 Amy allows Paul to look after Jimmy while she is working for Kyle Canning (Chris Milligan).
 Paul connects with Jimmy and buys him expensive presents, which Amy later returns to him, having previously mentioned that Jimmy could not have them until Christmas.
 When Jimmy struggles with his science project, he calls Paul for help.
 Amy returns home to find them working together and is impressed that Paul did not need to spend money on Jimmy to help them bond.
 Jimmy finds a bag of letters that contain the secrets of the residents of Ramsay Street.
 He reads a couple and blackmails Karl Kennedy (Alan Fletcher) into giving him a cake.
 He later tries the same thing with Karl's wife Susan (Jackie Woodburne), but she marches him home to Sonya, who then tells Amy.
 Jimmy is reprimanded, but when he finds Sheila Canning's (Colette Mann) secret, he blackmails her into giving him crisps and cake.
 When Sheila cannot cope with the pressure, she shakes Jimmy.
 His cries attract Amy's attention and Sheila admits that he has been blackmailing her.
 Jimmy and Sheila later apologise to each other.